ArthaTi/rcdata/readme.md

-# rcserial
+# rcdata

-rcserial is a small collection of parsers and serializers.
+rcdata is a small collection of parsers and serializers.

-## rcjson
+## json

-rcjson is a simple JSON pull parser written according to [RFC](https://tools.ietf.org/html/rfc8259).
+rcdata.json is a simple JSON pull parser written according to [RFC](https://tools.ietf.org/html/rfc8259).

 ## Why another?